xlladdins/xll/docs/Excel4MacrosA-D.md

   - > This argument is used only when active\_doc is TRUE.

->
+> &nbsp;

-**Note**   If arguments are omitted in the dialog box form of this function, the default values are the previous settings, if any;
-otherwise the default values are as described above.
+**Note**&nbsp;&nbsp;&nbsp;If arguments are omitted in the dialog box form of this function, the default values are the previous settings, if any; otherwise the default values are as described above.

 **Remarks**